robjsliwa/openchat-ui/README.md

 # Chatbot UI

 Chatbot UI is an open source chat UI for AI models.
+This fork replaces the OpenAI key entry from UI with Auth0 based login.
+The access token is used to call the server API which in turn calls OpenAI API.
+This allows implementation of multi-tenant chat.

 See a [demo](https://twitter.com/mckaywrigley/status/1640380021423603713?s=46&t=AowqkodyK6B4JccSOxSPew).